carsonbroeker/carsonbroeker.github.io/_pages/about.md

 In addition to my academic experience, in the summer of 2023 I completed a PhD internship with <a href='https://www.abbvie.com/'>AbbVie</a> in their Non-Regulated Bioanalysis group.
 In my internship, I successfully created a centralized database for non-regulated small molecule mass spectrometry information and created a web application to view/download these data.
 Simultaneously, I incorporated machine learning and visualizations to inform method developers on best mass spectrometry methods to use based on a small molecule's structure.
 For my successful delivery and impact, I have been retained as a part time Analyst Commodity to work on various department projects.

-I will be graduating in 2025 and am currently open to employment opportunities in bioinformatics, data science, data engineering, and artificial intelligence.
+I will be graduating in December 2024 and am currently seeking employment opportunities in bioinformatics, data science, data engineering, and artificial intelligence.
 Don't hesitate to reach out or connect on LinkedIn!